abduulrahmankhalid/AI-Generated-Images-Detection/README.md

 - **Data Splitting**:

   The dataset is split into **90% training** (*about 72,000 Images*) and **10% validation** (*about 8,000 Images*), with the Kaggle competition test set (*about 5500 Images*) used for final testing.
-  > Competition Test set Samples:
+  > Competition Test Set Samples:

     > ![Test-Images](https://github.com/user-attachments/assets/a9ddc0d6-b0b8-429b-bc3e-48361a232ccb)